-The NoMa Parks Foundation is working in a public-private partnership with the District government, property owners and other stakeholders to achieve the vision of a neighborhood with parks and a pleasing public realm.
+The NoMa Parks Foundation is working in a public-private partnership with the District government, property owners, and other stakeholders to achieve the vision of a neighborhood with parks and a pleasing public realm.
 The opportunity to create parks in NoMa diminishes with each new building that is constructed.
 With the rapid pace of development, it is now urgently important to move the NoMa parks mission forward.

 In 2007, the NoMa Business Improvement District (NoMa BID) was created to make the NoMa neighborhood more beautiful, friendly, and vibrant.

-There are very few sites remaining in NoMa to accommodate the range of spaces the community wants to see in the neighborhood: pocket or linear parks, the placement of public art, the development of a central “commons” to accommodate events, neighborhood playgrounds and recreation-centered open space.
+There are few sites remaining in NoMa that could accommodate the range of spaces the community wants to see in the neighborhood: pocket or linear parks, the placement of public art, the development of a central “commons” to accommodate events, neighborhood playgrounds, and recreation-centered open space.
 The NoMa Parks Foundation is working in a public-private partnership to acquire land and establish welcoming, sustainable, beautiful spaces where people can play, refresh and connect in NoMa, now and in the future.
 The NoMa Public Realm Design Plan is the framework for the creation of the individual NoMa parks projects.
-The NoMa Public Realm Design Plan acknowledges the limited public land available for the development of parks and creatively looks to both public and private properties to assure a vibrant, connected neighborhood with a suitable variety of park experiences.
+The NoMa Public Realm Design Plan acknowledges the limited public land available for the development of parks and creatively looks to both public and private properties to ensure a vibrant, connected neighborhood with a suitable variety of park experiences.

-For more information on these sites, view each project under ‘Parks Envisioned.’
+For more information on these sites, view each project under Parks Envisioned.

-NoMa Parks Foundation © 2017
+NoMa Parks Foundation © 2023